cragwolfe/unstructured-ingest/README.md

 1. Getting dependencies installed is not seamless.

-Needed to `make install-local-inference` from the Unstructured directory despite pip dependency on unstructured[local-inference], so I guess just copy the workarounds here.

-Actually need nicer message for users in the wild how to install detectron
+Need nicer message for users in the wild how to install detectron, similar to the one that exists in unstructured-inference for poppler.

 2. tests and lint